-Upload Route Spreadsheet in CSV or XLSX – Android Route Planner
+Upload Routes as CSV & XLSX Files – Android Route Planner App

 With Route4Me’s Android Route Planner app, planning optimized delivery routes with multiple locations is extremely easy.
 Our route planner app provides multiple options for importing and adding addresses to your routes.
 For example, you can add route locations with the OCR address scanner, upload route spreadsheet, drag and drop addresses on the map, etc. The route file upload option enables you to plan multi-stop routes with hundreds of addresses on the go, using only your smartphone or tablet.